zcarciu/Python-Portfolio/README.md

 # Python-Portfolio

-This repo is a collection of python programs I have created for coursework or other uses.
+This repo is a collection of some of the python programs I have created for coursework or other uses.

 * **data\_cleanup.py**, **data\_visualization.py**, **trace\_cleanup.py** and **trace\_summary\_table.py** were some of the programs I used to analyze ping and traceroute data for my networking class.